furingleb/notion-forms/README.md

-# Notion Capture
+# Notion Forms

-A Simple app to capture Notes to Notion.
+An app to create and manage forms and collect the submissions in Notion